hyperwidget/ng2-group-multiselect/README.md

 It allows the entered values to be organized by groups to allow for easier sorting, and selection of all items in a group.

+# **DISCLAIMER**
+This project is still in the works and as such, I strongly recommend against using it in its current state, as there will be sweeping changes during this period.
+-July 18, 2016

 ## Demo
 [link](link)